artakhak/IoC.Configuration/docs/loading-ioc-configuration/loading-from-modules.rst

         }

 - Once the configuration is loaded into containerInfo (an instance of **IoC.Configuration.DiContainerBuilder.IContainerInfo**), resolve types using property **DiContainer** in **IoC.Configuration.DiContainerBuilder.IContainerInfo** (the property is of type **IoC.Configuration.DiContainer.IDiContainer**).
-- Interface IoC.Configuration.DiContainerBuilder.IContainerInfo extends System.IDisposable, and should be disposed, to make sure all the resources are properly disposed of.
+- Interface **IoC.Configuration.DiContainerBuilder.IContainerInfo** extends System.IDisposable, and should be disposed, to make sure all the resources are properly disposed of.

-- Use one of the following overloaded methods in class **IoC.Configuration.DiContainerBuilder.DiContainerBuilder** to specify an instance of **IoC.Configuration.DiContainer.IDiManager** that handles the type resolutions and translates the bindings in **IoC.Configuration** modules into native container bindings (e.g., Autofac and Ninject bindings).
+- Use one of the following overloaded methods in class **IoC.Configuration.DiContainerBuilder.DiContainerBuilder** to specify an instance of **IoC.Configuration.DiContainer.IDiManager**, that handles the type resolutions and translates the bindings in **IoC.Configuration** modules into native container bindings (e.g., Autofac and Ninject bindings).
 If the project references the library with implementation of IoC.Configuration.DiContainer.IDiManager, the first one can be used.
-Otherwise the second overloaded method can be used, in which case reflection will be used to create an instance of IoC.Configuration.DiContainer.IDiManager.
+Otherwise the second overloaded method can be used, in which case reflection will be used to create an instance of **IoC.Configuration.DiContainer.IDiManager**.
     - DiContainerBuilder.StartCodeBasedDi(IDiManager diManager, string entryAssemblyFolder, params string[] assemblyProbingPaths)
     - DiContainerBuilder.StartCodeBasedDi(string diManagerClassFullName, string diManagerClassAssemblyFilePath, ParameterInfo[] diManagerConstructorParameters, string entryAssemblyFolder, params string[] assemblyProbingPaths)

     .. note::
         Currently two implementations of **IoC.Configuration.DiContainer.IDiManager** are available: **IoC.Configuration.Autofac.AutofacDiManager** and **IoC.Configuration.Ninject.NinjectDiManager**.
 These implementations are available in Nuget packages `IoC.Configuration.Autofac <https://www.nuget.org/packages/IoC.Configuration.Autofac>`_ and `IoC.Configuration.Ninject <https://www.nuget.org/packages/IoC.Configuration.Ninject>`_

-- The following methods can be used to load **IoC.Configuration** modules **IoC.Configuration** modules (instances of **IoC.Configuration.DiContainer.IDiModule**), as well as native (e.g, Ninject or Autofac) modules:
+- The following methods in interface **IoC.Configuration.DiContainerBuilder.CodeBased.ICodeBasedDiModulesConfigurator** can be used to load **IoC.Configuration** modules **IoC.Configuration** modules (instances of **IoC.Configuration.DiContainer.IDiModule**), as well as native (e.g, Ninject or Autofac) modules:
-    - IoC.Configuration.DiContainerBuilder.CodeBased.ICodeBasedDiModulesConfigurator.AddDiModules(params IoC.Configuration.DiContainer.IDiModule[] diModules)
+    - ICodeBasedDiModulesConfigurator.AddDiModules(params IoC.Configuration.DiContainer.IDiModule[] diModules)
-    - IoC.Configuration.DiContainerBuilder.CodeBased.ICodeBasedDiModulesConfigurator.AddNativeModules(params object[] nativeModules)
+    - ICodeBasedDiModulesConfigurator.AddNativeModules(params object[] nativeModules)
-    - IoC.Configuration.DiContainerBuilder.CodeBased.ICodeBasedDiModulesConfigurator.AddNativeModule(string nativeModuleClassFullName, string nativeModuleClassAssemblyFilePath, ParameterInfo[] nativeModuleConstructorParameters)
+    - ICodeBasedDiModulesConfigurator.AddNativeModule(string nativeModuleClassFullName, string nativeModuleClassAssemblyFilePath, ParameterInfo[] nativeModuleConstructorParameters)

     .. note::
         These methods can be called multiple times in any order.